senisinsane/Forex-REST-API/README.md

 ```
 The server will start running, and you can access the API documentation via Postman to send requests.

-Subtask 2: Scheduling the Scraping Task
+Subtask 2: Scheduling the Scraping Task.
 Change to the Task2_SubTask2 directory.

 Run the following command to start the scheduled scraping job: